veelenga/jira_report/README.md

 ##Usage

-Just run it. `jira-report` will ask you your jira location, who you are and what's your password:
+Just run it. `jira-report` will ask your jira site address, who you are and what's your password:

 ```
 $ jira-report